vhidvz/workflow-template/README.md

 }'
 ```

-__Response:__ base on the flow definition exclusive gateway cannot automatically done, therefor workflow will pauses at this point.
+__Response:__ base on the flow definition exclusive gateway `approval_gateway` cannot automatically done, therefor workflow will pauses at this point.

 ```json
 {